Updated on October 5th, 2022 by Nathan Parsh

 Johnson & Johnson has multiple advantages over its competitors.

-Johnson & Johnson also invests heavily in research and development in order to bring new products to market.
-The company’s R&D budget in 2021 was $14.7 billion.
+Johnson & Johnson also invests heavily in research and development to bring new products to market.
+This investment has resulted in the company’s large portfolio of brands that lead their respective categories.

 - 2006 earnings-per-share: $3.76